How do I sign up for the CSA?

 When does the CSA season run?

-The CSA runs from early June through through early November, for a 22 week harvest season.
+The CSA runs from mid May through through Thanksgiving.
 Exact dates vary from year to year and will be mailed out to shareholders a few weeks before the first harvest.

 How many people does your share feed?